 How to Diagnose and Repair

 All professional repair teams have a power or voltage meter that can be used to identify electrical issues with a board and its components.
-This is really the only way to diagnose a problem outside of visible damage to a component.
+Voltage tools are really the only way to diagnose a problem outside of visible damage to a component.
 As for repair, the process is best left to professionals but generally involves reseating or replacing components.

 What Does PCB Repair and Remanufacturing Consist of?